-The West Campus was approved by the Florida State Board of Education in 2005 and will become a designed branch campus of Miami Dade College in July 2017 (pending Southern Association of Colleges and Schools Commission on Colleges approval).
+The West Campus was approved by the Florida State Board of Education in 2005 and became a designed branch campus of Miami Dade College in July 2017, with the approval of the Southern Association of Colleges and Schools Commission on Colleges.
 Serving one of the fastest-growing locales in Miami-Dade County, including Doral and surrounding areas, the West Campus offers courses toward the Associate in Arts and Associate in Science degrees.
 Corporate training programs are also offered at the campus, which opened for classes on March 1, 2006, and promises to be the next exciting learning environment for the greater Miami community.

 The Wolfson Campus opened in 1970 by holding classes in the storefronts of downtown Miami.
 With the completion of the campus’ first permanent facility in 1973, Wolfson catalyzed a downtown renaissance by hosting all manner of civic and cultural discourse.
 It is the only comprehensive urban campus in the city.
 Located within the city’s financial, governmental, technological and cultural hubs, Wolfson capitalizes on its unique geographic resource by offering programs in banking/financial services, business, computer technology, paralegal studies, architecture, economics, hospitality management, engineering, the arts, humanities and social sciences.